acehotel33/bulk-image-to-excel/README.md

-# A Golang Script for Adding Images to Excel at Scale
+Python Script for Bulk-Adding Images to Consecutive Excel Cells